stockphrase/no-silo/content/courses/workshops/cutting-corners.md

 4. **Scan the topic sentences**.
 One final test may be to skim the topic sentences of each paragraph in a chapter or article.
 Since the topic sentences generally state the paragraph's purpose, you can often gain important intelligence on the whole text by reading them alone.

+5. **Surgical strikes with the index**.
+Scholarly books often contain an index at the end of the text, where key terms are listed along with a page number.
+With this information you can quickly scan a book for keywords that are relevant for your line of inquiry and then visit those pages of the book to see if deeper reading is merited.

-5. **Read book reviews.** Academic works are often reviewed by other academics in the pages of related academic journals.
-If you place the book's title in the search field of a relevant database and use the search delimiter for "review articles," you should receive a list of reviews that have been published of the book.
+6. **Read book reviews.** Academic works are often reviewed by other academics in the pages of related academic journals.
+If you place the book's title in the search field of a relevant database and use the search delimiter for "review articles," you should receive a list of reviews.
 These reviews are usually only 2-3 pages in length, offer a precise summary of the book's contents, and make some evaluative remarks at the end about the book's value to the field of study.

 ---